alexdebrie/dynamodbguide.com/content/lessons/single-item-actions/updating-deleting-items.md

 The most common update clause is "SET", which is used to add an attribute to an Item if the attribute does not exist or to overwrite the existing attribute value if it does exist.

 Returning to our initial PutItem examples, perhaps we want to have a DateOfBirth attribute for our Users.
-Without the UpdateItem action, we would need to retrieve the Item with a GetItem call and then reinserting the Item with a DateOfBirth attribute via a PutItem call.
+Without the UpdateItem action, we would need to retrieve the Item with a GetItem call and then reinsert the Item with a DateOfBirth attribute via a PutItem call.
 With the UpdateItem call, we can just insert the DateOfBirth directly:

 ```bash
 $ aws dynamodb update-item \